 I am a landscape painter, particularly interested in the texture created by nature.
-Tree branches, barks, ripples in lakes, weathered rocks are some examples.
+Tree branches, ripples in lakes are some examples.
 I see nature not as a configuration of Euclidean geometric forms as suggested by Paul Cézanne, but a sequence of causal events.
 The texture in nature is a manifestation of the causality principle through which we experience the illusion of time.
-I feel profoundly connected to the source of being when I am able to capture this illusion.
+I feel profoundly connected to the source of beings when I am able to capture this illusion.

-I typically do not paint what I see in front of me.
-My typical painting process starts with scientific understanding of the sequence of events presented in the subject matter.
-The next event is always based on the current event, hence causality.
+My painting process typically starts with scientific understanding of the sequence of events presented in the subject matter.
+It is as if figure painters study human anatomy.
+The next event in nature is always based on the current event, hence causality.
 This always yields an ordered random arrangement of visual elements, i.e., texture in nature.
-I often write computer programs to simulate the principles and create experimental digital images.
-For instance, I wrote a program that uses the parametric L-system to generate the visual shape of tree growth and pruning over time.
+I sometimes write computer programs to simulate the principles and create experimental digital images.
+For instance, I wrote programs that generate the visual shape of tree growth and pruning over time, and simulate rain drops on water surface.
 I also use my own program, called ORStudio, for color experimentation.
 Painting comes as the final step.
-It is the archival step of my discovery of human’s connectedness to causality.
+It is the archival step of my study.

 My full bio is available at https://www.linkedin.com/in/pyungchul-kim/.